-8 Supplements to Heal a Leaky Gut
+8 Supplements to Repair a Leaky Gut

 While the first step in this healing process is unquestionably to change your dietary habits in order to stop any further damage to your gut, taking the following eight supplements can be very beneficial in aiding in and speeding up the recovery process of healing of a leaky gut.